Dr Helen Gorrill

-Helen's PhD thesis 'The Gendered Economic and Symbolic Values in Contemporary British Paintin' was co-supervised by the Royal College of Art.
+Helen's PhD thesis 'The Gendered Economic and Symbolic Values in Contemporary British Painting was co-supervised by the Royal College of Art.
 Helen’s work Women Can’t Paint is held in the permanent research collections of the V&A, the Met (New York), MoMA (NY), Baltic, Tate Britain, the Museums Association, and many other international institutions.
 Women Can’t Paint is also in the Top 25 USA academic bestsellers for art and design, and entered its second print run in 2022.

 Helen’s artwork is included in the Brooklyn Museum’s artabase archive (New York).
 She has written on gender equality in the arts for The Guardian/Observer, and been interviewed for multiple publications on art and gender including the Sunday Times, German Bild and a number of prominent newspapers in South America and Europe.
 As an academic she applies disruptive techniques to challenge stagnancy in gender equality, feminist methodologies and the visual arts.
 Helen welcomes applications from prospective PhD projects in the areas of visual arts (in)equalities, gender, intersectionality, feminisms (art and theory), gendered aesthetics, and painting theory.